Tennessee State Route 10: Wilson and western Trousdale Counties

+Trousdale and Macon Counties: SR 10 as a signed highway

-It then passes through more farmland until near the small community of Castalian Springs, where it comes to an intersection with SR 25.
-Here, SR 10 becomes signed for the first time as a primary highway and leaves US 231 to go east concurrently with SR 25 while US 231 continues north concurrently with its new companion route, SR 376.
+At US 231's junction with SR 25, SR 10 becomes signed for the first time as a primary highway and leaves US 231 to go east concurrently with SR 25 while US 231 continues north concurrently with its new companion route, SR 376.
 It goes through farmland all the way to Hartsville, where it has an intersection and short concurrency with SR 141 before passing just north of downtown.
 It then goes by a few subdivisions and two schools before leaving Hartsville, and SR 10 then separates from SR 25 to head north shortly afterwards.
 SR 10 travels alone for the first time as it goes north to cross into Macon County.

 It then passes down a long narrow valley before coming to an intersection with SR 52 just south of Lafayette.
 SR 10 then enters Lafayette and goes through downtown before having an intersection with SR 261.
-It then passes through a suburb before leaving Lafayette and traveling through farmland again all the way to the Kentucky border, where SR 10 ends and continues as KY 99, which has an intersection with KY 1578 just across the state line.
+It then passes through a suburb before leaving Lafayette and traveling through farmland again all the way to the Kentucky border, where SR 10 ends and continues into Allen County as KY 99, which has an intersection with KY 1578 just across the state line.